 It creates all these beautiful imperfect spaces for the fairy lights to peek thru.

-There is perfection in imperfection, one of the reasons that I love me some mercury glass.
+There is perfection in imperfection, one of the reasons that I love mercury glass so much.

 While your globes are drying, check the batteries in your fairy lights.

 I keep my batteries together in a safe place.